organisciak/dissertation/document/5_design_objective.md

  The retrieval results are used for measuring the efficacy of

 <!-- What is pinterest -->
-\newthought{Pinterest is a social network} centered on the saving, sharing, and curation of online images.
-It is built entirely on crowd contributions.
+\newthought{Pinterest is a social network} centered on the saving, sharing, and curation of online images It is built entirely on crowd contributions.
 On Pinterest, the document unit is a 'pin': an image, associated with a web URL and page title, and a required text description provided by the user.
 Though the most common type of pin is saved from an external website, it is also possible to upload personal content.